redolentstoic/redolentstoic.github.io/_posts/2018-7-10-Finding-the-cheapest-book-with-AWS-Lambda.md

 ![Price in Tokyo.]({{ "/images/tokyo.png" | absolute_url }})

 Finally, note that I used 12 regions since I only took into account N. California for a region from the United States.
 It might be the case that BookDepository also charges differently in the same country depending on the city somebody resided.
 This might be interesting to look at.
+Also, note that the presented prices might have changed at the time you are reading this.

-To conclude, this whole experiment took more time than expected.
-Some things although seemed easy can be tricky to get right, such as reading prices (i.e., commas and periods might have a different meaning depending on the country.
+The whole experiment took more time than expected.
+Some things although seemed easy at first can be tricky to get right.
+For example, reading prices can be complicated since commas and periods might have a different meaning depending on the country.

-I hope my post gave you an idea on what AWS Lambda is and convinced you to have a look before buying a book from a BookDepository.
+I hope my post gave you an idea on what AWS Lambda is and convinced you to spend some time before buying a book from a BookDepository.